xiaoliunlc/xiaoliunlc.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Dr. Xiao LIU (刘啸 in Chinese) is a researcher in the [NLC](https://www.microsoft.com/en-us/research/group/natural-language-computing/) group at [MSRA](https://www.microsoft.com/en-us/research/people/xiaoliu2/).
+Dr. Xiao LIU (刘啸 in Chinese) is a researcher in the NLC group of [MSRA](https://www.microsoft.com/en-us/research/people/xiaoliu2/).
 His current research interests include NLP, multimodality and reasoning.
 He obtained his B.S. degree (June 2016) and Ph.D. degree (June 2022) from [BIT](http://www.bit.edu.cn/) and was awarded the "Excellent Doctoral Dissertation" of [CIPS](https://www.cipsc.org.cn/) in 2023 (now called "Doctoral Dissertation Incentive Plan") and of BIT in 2022.